steefmin/elsje/README.md

 # elsje
 A node.js bot for slack, that maintains a tasklist per channel.
-Based on [https://github.com/howdyai/botkit|botkit]
+Built with https://github.com/howdyai/botkit.
+Only in Dutch.